Robert Hartig

 Robert Hartig (born: Heinrich Julius Adolph Robert Hartig, 30 May 1839, in Braunschweig – died 9 October 1901, in Munich) was a German forestry scientist and mycologist.
 He has been called the father of forest pathology.

 Biography

-He was educated at the Collegium Carolinum of Braunschweig, and at Berlin.
-In 1878, he was appointed professor of botany at Munich.
+He was educated at the Collegium Carolinum of Braunschweig, and the Friedrich Wilhelm University of Berlin.
+In 1878, he was appointed professor of botany at the Ludwig-Maximilians-Universität München.
 Hartig made significant contributions to knowledge of vegetable pathology.
 Prior to his investigations on the progressive stages of disease in trees, little or nothing had been done in this area, so that Hartig may be considered the founder of arboreal pathology.

 Hartig worked in Eberswalde (1867–1878) and Munich (1878–1901), mainly in forest pathology.